 This article talks about Adidas as a top player in the running shoe industry, which makes them so, and what sets Adidas running shoes apart from others.
 If you would like to know more about running shoes in general, head on over to our overall buying guide.

-How the best Adidas running shoes are picked
+How we pick the best Adidas running shoes

 Out of 200+ Adidas running shoe models, the best of the best are determined through their Corescore.
 The Corescore is any number from 0 to 100 that represents the final verdict derived from ratings and reviews of more than 150,000 users.